Do you ever wish you had more hours in your day? That you are NEVER going to get through your to-do list?

 - When I was at home full time caring for a baby, toddler and a preschooler; cleaning… what’s cleaning?

-- As a single Mum, with 2 kids in school and one still at home, cleaning became a bitza of this and bitza that with some help from the kids.
+- As a single Mum, with 2 kids in school and one still at home, cleaning happened all over the place with some help from the kids.

-- Now with all 3 kids in school and a hubby who insists on doing the dishes, I still rely on daily tasks but with more weekly cleaning tasks added in.
+- Now with all 3 kids in school and a hubby who shares the load, I have daily tasks with weekly cleaning tasks added in.

 Over the years I think I feel like a serial dieter, with the number of different organizational approaches I have tried.
 Some I have stuck with long term because they suit me and how I work.
 While other strategies bombed pretty quick!